-A well known and still frequently used example of factual user-generated content which is collaboratively edited online is Wikipedia, which has more than 2.36 million contributors worldwide.
+A well known and still frequently used example of factual user-generated content which is collaboratively edited online is Wikipedia, which has millions of contributors worldwide.
 In additional to traditional Wikis, internet users upload information and post comments at increasing and frequent rates to a variety of different platforms such as social networks Facebook and Twitter or forum communities like Reddit.
 Photo sharing is one of the most popular content creating activity.
-Photos, including selfies and pictures of friends and family, are a popular form of shared social media among teens and young adults in the United States.
-One of the most popular photo editing and sharing apps is Instagram with 600 million monthly active users as of December 2016 and Snapchat with 158 million daily active users as of the fourth quarter of 2016.
-As of February 2017, 69 percent of U.S. adults had taken a selfie and uploaded it to a social media website.
+Photos, including selfies and pictures of friends and family, are a popular form of content shared on social media among teens and young adults in the United States.
+One of the most popular photo editing and sharing apps is Instagram with 1 billion monthly active users as of June 2018 and Snapchat with 203 million daily active users as of the second quarter of 2019.
+As of August 2018, 62 percent of U.S. adults had taken a selfie and uploaded it to a social media website.

 Product reviews are also a leading content creating activity.
-Local business review website Yelp had 121 million reviews in 2016 and as of mid-2016, book review platform Goodreads had 50 million reviews.
-Reviews for restaurants and cafés were the most commonly consulted type of online reviews, followed by ratings of doctors, dentists and general shops.
+Local business review website Yelp had 177 million reviews in 2018 and as of July 2019, book review platform Goodreads had 90 million reviews.
+Other popular types of online reviews include business reviews for restaurants and cafés, followed by ratings of doctors, dentists and general shops.